Table of Contents

 Implementation based on maximum number of rows and/or maximum time to keep:

-A parameter to define the maximum allowed number of rows.
-(Provide a well-chosen default value).
+• A parameter to define the maximum allowed number of rows.
+Provide a well-chosen range and default value.
+There should be no way to disable such a maximum number of rows.

 Note